Try: Ontario salmon licence non-resident ice fishing

 Which province currently shows the lowest resident annual entry total in the comparison set?

-New Brunswick currently sits at the low end of the resident annual entry comparison on this site.
+New Brunswick currently sits at the low end of the resident annual entry comparison shown here.

 Which province currently shows the highest visitor annual entry total in the comparison set?

-Quebec currently sits at the high end of the visitor annual entry comparison on this site.
+Quebec currently sits at the high end of the visitor annual entry comparison shown here.

 Why can two provinces with similar annual prices still feel very different to buy?

-Because the buying path is not only about the licence line.
+Because buying a licence is not only about the licence line.
 One province may add a card or certificate, while another stays on a simpler single-lane purchase.

 Does the comparison tool replace the province pages?

 No. It is best used to narrow the field first.
-The province page is still the right place to confirm the final licence path, especially for short trips, salmon, tidal water, and special waters.
+The province page is still the right place to confirm final licence details, especially for short trips, salmon, tidal water, and special waters.